 We advise an annual review when you take HRT, to check your medical history, family history, medication, supplements, BP and weight.

-Lifestyle helps
+Lifestyle helps!

 Even if you take HRT, it is not a magic pill that will do it all, healthy lifestyle choices like prioritising sleep, having a healthy balanced diet, moving every day aerobic and strength, reducing alcohol, not smoking, keeping a healthy body weight and managing your stress are so important.
-HRT work hand in hand with these choices and will help manage any symptoms and protect your future health.
-You can complement HRT and lifestyle choices by finding social support like time with family and friends, practicing yoga, trying acupuncture and using reflexology.

 For an appointment at Rowena Health Menopause Specialist Clinic online if you are in the UK or in person at our Guildford Clinic, please visit the booking page of the website.